 How to polish alligator shoes isn't rocket science.
 The first pair of alligator shoes you buy is a turning point in your life.
 It's no different than buying your first luxury car.
 It tells you that you have arrived as a man with both style and means.
 To get the very most out of your investment, just like that luxury car, you need to know how to take care of your alligator shoes to get the very most out of them.
 They need to polished just like any fine dress shoes.
+The same thing is true for alligator boots.

 As you may very well know, your alligator shoes were completely made by hand by a skilled shoe artisan that has spent their entire adult life making fine shoes by hand.
 The skill and loving attention that these shoes are made with are not something that someone can learn overnight.
 It takes years to make these fine crafted reptile shoes which is why it is so very important to learn how to properly care for them.
+Belvedere shoes are made in just this manner.

 Take Good Care of Your Gators and They Will Take Care of You.